Prompt-Induced Linguistic Fingerprints for LLM-Generated Fake News Detection: Related Work

 \subsection{LLM-Generated Fake News Detection}

-With the continuous advancement of LLMs, an increasing amount of news content is being written using LLMs \citep{[6]]}.
+With the continuous advancement of LLMs, an increasing amount of news content is being produced using LLMs \citep{[75],[6]]}.
+This trend can harm recommendation systems and other real-world applications \citep{[79],[80],[81]} by amplifying the spread of misinformation, undermining public trust, and distorting user engagement signals.

 Initially, most LLM-generated news articles were created by malicious users, which led some researchers to adopt AI text detection as a direct approach to identify LLM-generated fake news \citep{[15]}.
 However, as LLMs become more widely used in news creation, solely detecting LLM-generated text has become inadequate.
 Existing methods designed for detecting human-written fake news show a significant decline in performance when applied to LLM-generated fake news detection \citep{[37]],[18]]}.
 To address the challenge of detecting LLM-generated news, Shu et al. \citep{[44]} analyzed various types and challenges of LLM-generated misinformation.
 Wu et al. \citep{[38]]} improved robustness against disinformation generated by LLMs by learning from a variety of attack styles produced by LLMs.
 Some other works have proposed methods addressing the diversity of LLM-generated news, focusing on continuous prompts \citep{[47],[48]}.
-However, the aforementioned methods rely heavily on article content for detection, which makes them sensitive to domain shifts and necessitates frequent prompt optimization.
+However, the aforementioned methods rely heavily on article content for detection, which makes them sensitive to domain shifts and necessitates frequent prompt optimization \citep{hong2025beyond}.
 Therefore, we shift the focus to the internal generation mechanisms of LLMs themselves.